-- (i) in consultation with the Director of Resources include in every contract appropriate clauses to cover financial and insurance requirements, and to provide sufficient security for due performance - (ii) put in place adequate procedures for the effective cost control of all contracts.
+- in consultation with the Director of Resources include in every contract appropriate clauses to cover financial and insurance requirements, and to provide sufficient security for due performance - (ii) put in place adequate procedures for the effective cost control of all contracts.

-(ii) (iii) ensure the full involvement of the Legal Services Manager and Procurement Assistant prior to commencement of the tender process.
+(iii) ensure the full involvement of the Head of Legal and Democratic Services and Procurement Assistant prior to commencement of the tender process.